chat21/chat21-web-widget/docs/sdk.md

 # Install the Web HTML Widget

-To chat with your visitors embeds the widget on your site Copy the following script and insert it in the HTML source between the <head> tags:
+To chat with your visitors embeds the widget on your site.
+Copy the following script and insert it in the HTML source between the head tags:

     <script type="application/javascript">